mwgg/GreatCircle/README.md

 GreatCircle
 ===========
 A set of three functions, useful in geographical calculations of different sorts.
-Available for PHP, Python, Javascript and Ruby.
+Available for PHP, Python, Javascript, Ruby and Go.

 [Live demo](http://mw.gg/gc/) of the JavaScript implementation.